 Island Hopping in Belize

-Mayan Gateway offers this matchless adventure to explore the most isolated parts of the Belize barrier reef to experiment some of her best snorkeling areas!
-The tour takes the route from the small island of Caye Caulker and finishes in Dangriga.
+We offer this matchless adventure to explore the most isolated parts of the Belize barrier reef to experiment with some of her best snorkeling areas.
+The tour takes the route from the tiny island of Caye Caulker and finishes in Dangriga.

-The excursion will take place over a period of three days and two nights.
-Our guests will spend the night on the beautiful little islands of Rendezvous Caye and Ragga Caye whilst visiting the islands of English Caye, Tobacco Caye and South Water Caye.
+The excursion will take place over three days and two nights.
+Our guests will spend the night on the beautiful little islands of Rendezvous Caye and Ragga Caye whilst visiting the islands of English Caye, Tobacco Caye, and South Water Caye.

 Island Hopping in Belize